agr1997/agr1997/README.md

 - 👋 Hi, I’m Arvind Govindarajan
-- 👀 I’m interested in Software Development, Machine Learning and Data Science
+- 👀 I’m currently employed as a Software Engineer at Google
-- 📚 I just graduated from UMass Amherst with an MS in Computer Science and a specialization in Data Science
+- 📚 I graduated from UMass Amherst with an MS in Computer Science and a specialization in Data Science
-- 🌱 I’m currently learning competitive programming
 - 📫 Reach me at g.arvind1@gmail.com

 <!---